 - Digital application via www.uziregister.nl/aanvragen - Citizen Service Number (BSN) and date of birth of the intended cardholder.
 These details are used as a basis for verification in the Personal Records Database (BRP) and the birth name is retrieved and displayed. - Statement by the card applicant that the intended cardholder has granted explicit permission to use his/her personal details for the UZI card application. - Individual Health Care Professions Act (BIG) registration The BIG register assessment is carried out on the basis of the filled-in BIG number and a set of previously obtained personal details.
-The professional title and any specialism are shown in accordance with the registration in the BIG register. - The contact details (email address and mobile telephone number) of the intended cardholder.
+The professional title and any specialism(s) are retrieved and shown in accordance with the registration in the BIG register.
+The applicant selects the desired specialism (ór No Specialism) to be included on the Care Provider card.
+Note: A Care provider card can only contain one specialism.
+A specialism cannot be added to the card afterwards. - The contact details (email address and mobile telephone number) of the intended cardholder.
 These details are needed for the issue of the UZI card. - As regards delivery of the PIN letter, the card applicant chooses the postal address of the subscriber or the home address of the care provider.
 The home address is taken from the Personal Records Database (BRP) and is for reasons of privacy not displayed. - Use of name in correspondence.
 The card applicant chooses the partner name or the birth name of the intended cardholder, as registered in the Personal Records Database (BRP). - The card is issued personally to the intended cardholder and can be done at any address in the Netherlands, with the intended cardholder being required to submit a valid, legal identity document as referred to in the Compulsory Identification Act [Wet op de Identificatieplicht] (WID).
 A driving licence is not acceptable.
 The UZI register is obliged to archive a copy of the document used to prove identity.
-The physical confirmation of the identity of the cardholder and the creation of the copy are carried out by Dynalogic courier company at the instruction of the UZI register.
+The physical confirmation of the identity of the cardholder and the creation of the copy are carried out by AMP Groep courier company at the instruction of the UZI register.